 Although, drinking tea has been associated with health benefits for centuries, only in recent years were its medicinal properties investigated and recognised scientifically.
-Tea is known for its amazing health benefits largely due to its high level of flavonoids - plant derived antioxidants.
+Tea is known for its fantastic health benefits primarily due to its high level of flavonoids - plant-derived antioxidants.
 Green tea is the best food source of a group called catechins.
 Following are some of the benefits of drinking green tea.

 Studies have found an association between consuming green tea and a reduced risk for several cancers such as those of skin, breast, lung, colon, esophageal, and bladder.
-Turns out that it this protection is offered as a result of the presence of catechins, which are more powerful than vitamin C and E in halting oxidative damage to cells; they appear to have other disease-fighting properties as well.
+Turns out that it this protection is offered as a result of the presence of catechins, which are more potent than vitamin C and E in halting oxidative damage to cells; they appear to have other disease-fighting properties as well.

 Green tea helps one to prevent heart diseases as well as stroke by lowering the levels of cholesterol in the blood.
 Most patients who have had a heart attack are recommended a cup of green tea every day because the tea prevents the cells from dying and speeds the recovery process of heart cells.
 Also, the antioxidants in green, black, and oolong teas can block the oxidation of LDL (bad) cholesterol, increase HDL (good) cholesterol and improve artery function.
-A Chinese study published recently in the Archives of Internal Medicine showed a 46 percent to 65 percent reduction in hypertension risk in regular consumers of oolong or green tea compared with non-consumers.
+A Chinese study published recently in the Archives of Internal Medicine showed a 46 per cent to 65 per cent reduction in hypertension risk in regular consumers of oolong or green tea compared with non-consumers.

 Most beauty experts fashionably talk about the many anti-ageing benefits that green tea has.
 Apparently, green tea has antioxidants that are referred to as polyphenols, which fight against free radicals, implying that drinking it will help you fight against ageing and also promotes the skin’s ability to stay elastic and strong for a couple of more years.